 According to the CS Act, Delta 10 THC is a controlled substance in Arizona,

-Although Delta 9 THC is the primary psychoactive ingredient that gives MJ its intoxicating cannabinoids effects.
-If taken in smaller amounts with other cannabinoids, it can also impact a person’s broad experience when using hemp.
-If you are sensitive to THC in general, it’s always advised to start small.
+Although Delta 9 THC is the primary psychoactive ingredient that gives MJ its intoxicating cannabinoid effects.
+Taking smaller amounts with other cannabinoids can also impact a person’s broad experience when using hemp.
+If you are generally sensitive to THC, it’s always advised to start small.

 Another cannabinoid, CBN (cannabinol), is a controlled substance in Arizona under the same schedule 1 drug classification as Delta 10 THC, Delta 9 THC, and Delta 8 THC.
 Studies show that “old” cannabis turns into CBN and has also been shown to have a euphoric effect when taken with other cannabinoids too.
 To learn more about CBN, check out our post, where we dive into this potent and sedative cannabinol in greater detail.